-d) Financial Liabilities at Amortized Cost
+c) Financial Liabilities at Amortized Cost

 Financial liabilities are measured at amortized cost unless they are required to be measured at fair value through profit and loss ("FVTPL"), such as instruments held for trading or derivatives, or where the Company has opted to measure such liabilities at FVTPL.
+The Company's related party derivative liability is at FVTPL.